pandastrail/gio-data-pro/docs/projects/data_mesh_governance.md

 ---

 > *Good governance isn’t about control.
 It’s about creating the conditions for safe creativity — where data and AI can move fast, responsibly, and with purpose.*

 ---
+**Giovanni López, Sep 2025, Written along my path of reading, learning, discussing and reflecting on the Mesh concept.**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)